apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Yankees ace Gerrit Cole placed on 60-day IL due to elbow**
+**Federal government changes how it collects data on race**

-You can read more about it [here](https://www.espn.com/mlb/story/_/id/39827006/yankees-ace-gerrit-cole-placed-60-day-il-due-elbow).
+You can read more about it [here](https://www.politico.com/news/2024/03/28/federal-government-race-census-00149589).

 ## Requirements
 - Python 3.8